Euromaidan: Economic impact

-On 3 December, Azarov warned that Ukraine might not be able to fulfill its natural gas contracts with Russia.
+On 3 December, Azarov warned that Ukraine might not be able to fulfil its natural gas contracts with Russia.
 And he blamed the deal on restoring gas supplies of 18 January 2009 for this.

 On 5 December, Prime Minister Mykola Azarov stated that "money to finance the payment of pensions, wages, social payments, support of the operation of the housing and utility sector and medical institutions do not appear due to unrest in the streets" and he added that authorities were doing everything possible to ensure the timely financing of them.
 Minister of Social Policy of Ukraine Natalia Korolevska stated on 2 January 2014 that these January 2014 payments would begin according to schedule.

 On 11 December, the second Azarov Government postponed social payments due to "the temporarily blocking of the government".
 The same day Reuters commented (when talking about Euromaidan) "The crisis has added to the financial hardship of a country on the brink of bankruptcy" and added that (at the time) investors thought it more likely than not that Ukraine would default over the next five years (since it then cost Ukraine over US$1 million a year to insure $10 million in state debt).

 Fitch Ratings reported on 16 December that the (political) "standoff" had led to "greater the risk that political uncertainty will raise demand for foreign currency, causing additional reserve losses and increasing the risk of disorderly currency movement".
 It also added "Interest rates rose sharply as the National Bank sought to tighten hryvnia liquidity."

 First Deputy Finance Minister Anatoliy Miarkovsky stated on 17 December the Ukrainian government budget deficit in 2014 could amount to about 3% with a "plus or minus" deviation of 0.5%.

 On 18 December, the day after an economical agreement with Russia was signed, Prime Minister Mykola Azarov stated, "Nothing is threatening stability of the financial-economic situation in Ukraine now.
 Not a single economic factor."
 However, BBC News reported that the deal "will not fix Ukraine's deeper economic problems" in an article titled "Russian bailout masks Ukraine's economic mess".

 On 21 January 2014, the Kyiv City State Administration claimed that protests in Kyiv had so far caused the city more than 2 million US dollars' worth of damage.
 It intended to claim compensation for damage caused by all demonstrators, regardless of their political affiliation.

 On 5 February 2014, the hryvnia fell to a five-year low against the US dollar.